basho/basho_docs/source/languages/en/riak/quickstart.md

 ## Create the Cluster

-The next step is to join these five nodes together to form a *cluster*.
-You can do this using the Riak Admin tool.
-Specifically, what we want to do is join `dev2`, `dev3`, `dev4`, and `dev5` to `dev1`:
+You now have five nodes up and running, they are not yet connected to one another, i.e. they do not yet form a Riak [[cluster|Clusters]].
+And so the next step is to join the nodes together into a cohesive unity.
+You can do this using the `[[riak-admin|riak-admin Command Line]]` command interface.
+The `riak-admin` script, like the `riak` script used above, is found in the `bin` directory of each Riak node.

+This command will link `dev1` to `dev2`, `dev3`, `dev4`, and `dev5`:

 ```bash
 dev2/bin/riak-admin cluster join dev1@127.0.0.1